zefferno/dropbox-restore/README.md

 backup almost impossible.
 In such cases, the only way to decrypt the files is to pay a ransom for the decryption service.

 This is where this tool comes into play.
-This tool automates the process of recovering files from Dropbox client after that were encrypted and deleted during ransomware activity.
-It uses the Previous Version feature of Dropbox.
+It fully automates the process of recovering files from Dropbox client after that were encrypted and deleted during ransomware activity.
+In order to recover files it uses the "Previous Versions" feature of Dropbox service.

 Usage instructions:
 -------------------